pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/07_Filter_Service.md

 **Configuration elements are:**
-- `FilterCategory`: The key of the array represents the field collection type (= name of field collection) for configuration in filter definition objects.
+- `FilterCategory`: The key of the array represents the field collection type (= name of field collection) for configuration in filter definition objects (see next chapter).
 - `class`: Backend implementation of the filter type.
 - `script`: Default view script of the filter type, can be overwritten in the filter definition objects.
   You can find some script filter examples in the E-Commerce Framework Demo [here](https://github.com/pimcore/demo-ecommerce/tree/master/app/Resources/views/Shop/filters).

-- `Helper`: is a helper implementation that gets available values for pre select settings in the filter definition objects based on the [filter group](./05_Index_Service/01_Product_Index_Configuration.md) setting in the index attributes definition.
+- `Helper`: Is a helper implementation that gets available values for pre select settings in the filter definition objects based on the [filter group](./05_Index_Service/01_Product_Index_Configuration.md) setting in the index attributes definition.